 Fundrise is a crowdfunded real estate investing platform.
 Similar to real estate investment trusts or partnerships, all the investors pool their money together to purchase real estate assets.
 These assets then produce income and/or growth based on the principal investment.
 Historically, Fundrise has provided investors with a positive return on their portion of the investment over time.

-Real estate is traditionally a high barrier to entry investment.
+Real estate traditionally has a high barrier to entry investment.
 Now platforms like Fundrise allow average retail investors to get exposure to this asset class.
-The Fundrise Starter Portfolio has a minimum account balance of $500.
+The Fundrise Starter Portfolio has a minimum account balance of $10.

 Fundrise takes a new approach to the traditional Real Estate Investment Trust (REIT) structure.
-The platform features an online portal which makes it easy to fund your account, check in on projects and choose your portfolio.
-By using new investment regulations to their advantage, Fundrise gives investors access to commercial and residential real estate with a $500 minimum investment.
+The platform features an online portal making it easy to fund your account, check in on projects, and choose your portfolio.
+By using new investment regulations to their advantage, Fundrise gives investors access to commercial and residential real estate with a $10 minimum investment.

 An eREIT will produce income for your portfolio in the form of dividends.
 You may earn dividends from the rent payments of the underlying apartment and commercial leases owned within the eREIT as well as interest payments from underlying real estate debt investments held by Fundrise.